andlabs/qo/README.md

 Enjoy!
 Suggestions, fixes, etc. welcome.

 ## News
 **2 March 2015**<br>I rewrote the actual build script part of the program a bit: some of the internal names have changed, a script can have an arbitrary number of stages (groups of steps that must be completed before the next group can start), and most important, **load balancing**.
 A future change will provide an option to change the number of concurrent build steps (currently set to [the number of CPU cores on your system](http://golang.org/pkg/runtime/#NumCPU)).
+Please report any bugs should this have broken anything.

 ## Installing
 qo is written in [Go](http://golang.org/).
 It has no outside dependencies and does not use cgo, so a compiled qo binary is statically linked and ready to run out of the box.
 Once the project matures more, I may offer prebuilt binaries for download.